emacsway/emacsway.github.io/_sources/ru/domain-events-in-ddd.txt

 Вот что говорит ".NET Microservices: Architecture for Containerized .NET Applications" со ссылкой на Jimmy Bogard:

-    However, other developers and architects like Jimmy Bogard are okay with spanning a single transaction across several aggregates - but only when those additional aggregates are related to side effects for the same original command.
+    However, other developers and architects like Jimmy Bogard are **okay with spanning a single transaction across several aggregates - but only when those additional aggregates are related to side effects for the same original command**.
     For instance, in `A better domain events pattern <https://lostechies.com/jimmybogard/2014/05/13/a-better-domain-events-pattern/>`__, Bogard says this:

         Typically, I want the side effects of a domain event to occur within the same logical transaction, but not necessarily in the same scope of raising the domain event [...]
 Just before we commit our transaction, we dispatch our events to their respective handlers.